verisimilitude20201/system-design/URL_shortner/design_a_url_shortner_like_bitly.md

               B                   XXX

+4. If the database supports putIfAbsent method, we can even use it to insert the short URL if it already does not exist.
+For relational databases, this is a trivial operation.

+5. We can do below operations infinitely till we can successfully generate a short URL without collisions
+    - PUT a generated short_url from a long_url
+    - GET the long_url by providing the short_url
+    - Compare it with the original long_url.
+If it does not equal, redo the process.

 #### Technique 2 Use MD5 to generate the long URL's hash
 1. MD5 gives a fixed hash for a given hash
-2. We can take the first 7 characters of the generated hash of the long URL
+2. We can take the first 7 characters of the generated hash (first 43 bits) of the long URL.
+How does first 43 bits of an MD5 map to 7 characters?
+    - Convert first 43 bits into binary
+    - Convert it into a decimal
+    - Repeatedly divide and mod that decimal by 62 to convert into base62
+    - This will give whole numbers between 0 t0 61.
+    - Map those numbers to characters
 3. Possibility of collisions either the full hash code or the first 7 characters.
+4. Probablity of collision is inversely proportional to the number of characters.

 #### Techique 3 Use counters
-1. We can use incremental counters to generate the base62 hash code instead of statistically random number which may repeat.
+1. Single Host: We can use incremental counters to generate the base62 hash code instead of statistically random number which may repeat.
 This can work only if the service is a single instance.

-2. We can have a counter service to supply the counter values.
+2. Counter Service: We can have a counter service to supply the counter values.
+We can use it to generate unique code as

+7 character unique code = `Base62(6-bit random number + 32 bit epoch timestamp + 4 Bit substring of Mac address )`

 But it too has problems

     - It becomes a single point of failure.
     - Even if we add multiple instances of the service, one or two per region we would need to give each one a range of counter values for example: 1 to 5 million, 5 million and 1 to 10 million and so on.
     - Counter values can get exhausted because of 32-bit integer limit on platforms.